nrpatten/node-jsonpath-site/README.md

 Type `npm start` or type `node app` `nodejs app`.

 # Usage
-Paste your json in the text box and you can Validate it and or use the syntax box to find the path you need.
+* Paste your json in the text box and you can Validate it.
+ * Use the syntax box to find the path you need.
+ * Paste Your JSON URL int the URL box to get JSON data from a URL.
-See the default for examples.
+ * See the default for examples.